 How do I register for the college course(s)?

 Call (603) 206-8016 or (603) 206-8012 to set up an appointment to learn more about Early College and register for classes.

 Does this mean I am a college student?
 What about a transcript?

 Once you have registered for a college course, you are a college student and may enjoy the rights and privileges associated with this status.
 Among other things, you may get a Student ID, access student support services, and utilize the library.
 Upon course completion, you may request an official transcript by contacting the MCC Registrar's Office.

 Which courses/programs at MCC are available through Early College?

 Most courses at MCC are available to Early College students.
 Students must meet the prerequisite to register for classes.
-Online classes are not available through Early College.

 Is there a cap on the number of high school students enrolling in MCC Early College, and how do I know if my high school is eligible?

 Every NH high school student is eligible for MCC Early College, and we are not capping participation at this time.
 However, Early College students need to register no earlier than four weeks prior to the start of the semester.
 Early College students must register before the semester starts.

 What other details do I need to know?